utkarsh2102/packlog/README.md

     $ sudo insmod packlog.ko
     ```

-- Step 4: Ensure that the module has been initialzed.
+- Step 4: Ensure that the module has been initialized.
     ```bash
     $ sudo dmesg | tail
     ```